truefoundry/truefoundry-docs/deploy-on-own-cloud/servicefoundry-bootstrap.md

 ### Setup a Default Docker Image Registry

 Storing Docker images of services that are built for model deployment and inference will require setup of a default Docker image registry.
 We support commonly used docker image registries like
-Dockerhub, Github, AWS ECR (Elastic Container Registry) out of the box.
+Dockerhub, Github, Gitlab out of the box.
 We also support any docker image registry that uses the standard username password flows.

 To setup the registry :